Nazaré: Beyond the big waves.

 Yes!

-Nazaré is a safe destination for solo travelers over 50.
+Nazaré is a safe beach town for solo travelers over 50.

 I’ve visited multiple times and walked around town at various hours without worries.